eurisarmiento/app-dev/README.md

 ## Danganronpa.
 **Mukuro Ikusaba.** *The sixteenth student, lying hidden somewhere in this school.
 The one they call the Ultimate Despair.
 Watch out for her.*

-> blockquote
+> that was a copypasta btw

-1. First item
+1. Danganronpa Trigger Happy Havoc
-2. Second item
+2. Danganronpa 2: Goodbye Despair
-3. Third item
+3. Danganronpa V3

-- First item
+- Danganronpa 1 was the weakest.
-- Second item
+- Danganronpa 2: Goodbye Despair was the best.
-- Third item
+- Danganronpa V3 is the second best.

-`code`
+`It was indeed an experience full of despair`

 ---